 Keeping piles straight during the decluttering phase of the organizing process can be a pain!

-Don’t accidentally donate something because your piled get mixed up.
+Don’t accidentally donate or trash something because your piles get mixed up.

 Make it clear to see what your piles are with these printable Decluttering and Sorting Cards!